-Use the following options to check and fix the format of the revision ID of each item in the Source and Target databases.
+To check and fix the format of the revision ID of each item in the source and target databases, use the following options.

 Option Template Туре Details Help -? help Switch Displays help information.
 Detailed -d details Switch Displays details of each item with an invalid revision ID.
 Fix fix Switch Changes each incorrect revision ID to a correct value.